RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 ----------------

 Sometimes people need to compile specific versions of applications from source.
-This is done according to the specific software instructions and using cluster's existing modules.
+This is done according to your specific software instructions plus using cluster's existing modules.

-.. attention:: Commands ``sudo`` and ``su`` are not available per security vulnerability.

-In general, for compiling  one needs a compiler, some prerequisite software packages, ``make``, ``cmake`` or a few other build tools.
-All of generic build tools needed for compilation are accessible via modules.
+In general, for compiling  one needs a compiler, ``make``, or ``cmake``, possibly some prerequisite software packages, or a few other build tools.
+All of generic build tools needed for compilation are accessible via modules that are installed on the cluster.

+.. attention:: | (1) Commands ``sudo`` and ``su`` are not available per security vulnerability.
+               | (2) If you attempt installations on a login node you will have problems and your install will likely fail.

-Steps below explain the basic setup specific to the cluster.
+Steps below explain the basic steps specific to compile software that are specific to the cluster.

 1. **Get an interactive node**

    Always claim an interactive node because software builds involve downloads and compilation and both actions can use a lot of CPU time and memory.
-   If you do installations on a login node you will have problems and your install will likely fail.

-   From a login node:
+   From a login node: request an interactive node and 4 CPUs:

    .. code-block:: console

-      [user@login-x:~]$ srun -c 2 -p free --pty /bin/bash -i
+      [user@login-x:~]$ srun -c 4 -p free --pty /bin/bash -i

    .. note:: If your software requires CUDA support you will need to use an interactive
              node  in one of gpu-enabled partitions (see :ref:`interactive job` for details)